-Introduction: Cancer has been noted as one of major life-threatening Non-communicable Diseases
+Introduction: Cancer has been noted as one of major life-threatening Non-communicable Diseases globally.
+It is fourth most frequent cancer among women with estimated 604 000 new cases in 2020.

 In Tanzania it's the leading cause of cancer- related deaths, with incidence of 625 cases per 1000000 women per year.
 Cervical cancer surveillance is essential component in cancer control and prevention.